kmcelwee/fsi-web-scraping-seminar/seminar-1/munge-json.md

 ## Tips

 * Data work is both unfulfilling and time consuming.
-Have a clear research question in mind before pursuing
+Have a clear research question in mind before pursuing any kind of data cleaning process.
 * Manually sorting data takes up more time than you think!
-Always run the calculations and weigh whether the research question you want to answer is worth the time that you will invest.
+Always run the calculations and weigh whether the research question you want to answer is worth the time that you expect to invest.